-Transformation and market demand: Those are two key reasons physical security has become a more lucrative option for solution providers.
+Transformation and market demand.
+Those are two key reasons physical security has become a more lucrative option for solution providers.
 Whether driven by new regulatory compliance measures or an interest in greater employee protection, businesses are more interested in surveillance and access controls than ever before.

-In fact, the global market for these technologies projected to reach more than \$100 billion U.S. dollars by 2020 with very strong annual growth (9.98 per cent compound annual growth rate) according to a recent report from research firm MarketsandMarkets.
-Who better to connect the latest physical security technologies into a business infrastructure than a skilled professional who already supports the network?
+In fact, the global market for these technologies projected to reach more than \$100 Billion by 2020 with very strong annual growth (9.98% CAGR) according to a recent report from research firm MarketsandMarkets.
+Who better to connect the latest physical security technologies into a business' infrastructure than a skilled professional who already supports the network?

 Consider the key elements that make up these solutions: